tomershafir/jeactor/README.md

 # Jeactor

-Reactor library for the JVM
+Reactor pattern implementation for the JVM, written in Java.
+It allows to implement push-based asynchronous event-driven data streams.